RafRomB/imml/docs/auto_tutorials/cluster_incomplete_mmd.rst

 ..
+GENERATED FROM PYTHON SOURCE LINES 120-121

+As expected, the clustering performance decreased.
+However, it remains reasonably good.

-GENERATED FROM PYTHON SOURCE LINES 119-124
+..
+GENERATED FROM PYTHON SOURCE LINES 124-129

 Step 6: Benchmarking
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^